Issues in Child Custody and Visitation

 - Child Support — The amount of child support can be affected by variables of the parents and the needs of the child.
 Significant changes in the financial circumstances for the custodial or non-custodial parent might require updates to the child support.

-- Contested Custody Disputes — We help parents to establish their rights and duties, possession schedules, and set child support for their children.
+- Contested Custody Disputes — We help our clients establish their rights and duties, possession schedules, and set child support for their children.

 - Parental Relocation — Moving across state lines with your child or to a different country may require the court’s permission.
 Even if you only want to move to a different city in Texas with your child, you may be required to obtain the court’s approval.
 This will usually require updates to the child custody and visitation agreement.

-- Interstate and International Custody — We assist families with multi-jurisdictional issues and disputes, including, but not limited to, child abduction/Hague Convention cases.
+- Interstate and International Custody — We assist our clients with multi-jurisdictional issues and disputes, including, but not limited to, child abduction/Hague Convention cases.

 - Grandparent Rights — Family relationships beyond just the parent – child relationship are important.
-We advise grandparents who want to protect their relationships with their grandchildren.
+We advise our clients who want to protect their relationships with their grandchildren.

 - Paternity — Before a biological father can obtain any access and visitation rights by law, he must first legally establish paternity.
 Without a court order, the father’s rights may be at the whim of the mother.